 As women, our responsibilities are vast.
 We are all too guilty of putting oxygen masks on others before we do so for ourselves.
 In doing so, we all suffer.

 It is time to breathe.

-May the information gathered into this small space serve you well and give practical inspiration to help you live in more excellent health, both in body and soul.
+May the information gathered into this small space serve you well and give the inspiration to help you live in more excellent health, both in body and soul.